 In addition to mental health consequences, rumination has serious interpersonal effects, as ongoing brooding may erode support from friends and relatives and cause a frustration and withdrawal cycle that becomes a cause for further rumination.

-“Rumination is harmful because those who suffer from it focus exclusively on the minute details of a problem instead of finding a solution.”
+“Rumination and overthinking is harmful because those who suffer from it focus exclusively on the minute details of a problem instead of finding a solution.”

 Mindfulness-based cognitive therapy often involves psychological intervention and educational sessions, as well as training in yoga and breathing techniques.
 The objective is to help ruminators gain insights into how their own brain functions, and by making individuals focus on their present state.
 They help suppress the impulse of obsessively focusing on past events.